 - Warren Alan Krafchik – Chairman (Voorzitter)

 - Vivek Rajan Ramkumar – Treasurer (Penningmeester)

 - Claudio Oliveira Silva – Director (Bestuurder)

 The board members do not receive remuneration, neither directly nor indirectly.
 Remuneration does not include a reasonable compensation of costs incurred on behalf of the foundation and for the activities performed by them on behalf of the foundation, nor attendance fees that are not excessive.
 All compensation paid to the board members will be included and explained as such in the financial statements.

 Stichting Activity and Financial Reports

 Stichting IBP Netherlands was incorporated in The Netherlands on 24 November 2016.
-The foundation first financial statements will be published before 1 July 2018.
-Activity and financial reports will be available here.
+The foundation closed its first financial year on 31 December 2017.
+Financial statements for each year are published annually by 30 June.
+Activity and financial reports of the foundation are available here.